Daniel-KM/Omeka-S-module-UserProfile/README.md

 Usage
 -----

-- Fill the config form of the module with the ini format of Zend/Laminas forms, like the [Omeka themes]:
+### Configuration

+The fields are added via the config form of the module.
+The main option creates a [Zend/Laminas form], so the the options are the one used to create html input fields with a name, a type, attributes and options.
+Three formats are allowed:
+`ini`, `xml`, or `json`.

+- `ini`

+See an example in [Omeka themes].

 ```ini
 elements.userprofile_phone.name          = "userprofile_phone"
 elements.userprofile_phone.type          = "Tel"